cowboy2718/Hertzsprung-Russell/README.md

 ### Package Name and Location

-To install this package and begin exploring stellar life, use devtools and the following:
+To install this R package and begin exploring stellar life, use devtools and the following:

 ```r
 devtools::install_github('cowboy2718/HRDiagram')